GioeleGrecoMe/MusicalTree/README.md

 Different kind of *low-level* and *high level* audio features are computed.
 They are categorized into rhythmic, spectral and tonal.
 They are decomposed into low-level and high-level according to the frame size: low-level features are extracted from a short window (1024 samples, 44.45 [ms] of duration) while high-level features are extracted from longer windows to gain a better frequency resolution (4096 samples, 186 [ms]), the first with 50% of overlap between successive windows, the second with 75%.
 The different frame-based features are computed and then integrated over the all audio extract duration by means of the different **statistical moments** like *maximum* value, *minimum* value, *mean*, *standard deviation*, *skewness* and *kurtosis*.

-### Music Genre Classification:
-Using the features extracted from the audio segments contained in the GTZAN dataset, we build up the model for classification.
-The Classification is only limited to the classes 'Classical', 'Pop', 'Reggae', 'Rock', 'Jazz'.

 ### Splitting the data into Training Set and Test Set:
 Here we build the sets `X_train` and `y_train` which are the training set of features and their corresponding set of labels, and the sets `X_test` and `y_test` which are the testing set of features.